-Big Career Decision
+Big Career Decisions

-Culture, tradition, geography, familial conditions, influence, and financial conditions play a paramount role in cultivating this vision.
+Culture, tradition, geography, familial conditions, influence, and financial conditions play a paramount role in cultivating this career decision making process.
 Conventionally one is expected to make this single, big decision by the end of high school.
 But this no longer stands.
 A recent survey on LinkedIn revealed that millennials change their careers 7 times during their 20s on average.
 This has also been observed in Baby Boomers during their 20s.
 It goes without saying that the trend will follow with the Generation Z workforce.
 Being a career butterfly during your prime time (20s early 30s) will prove advantageous for you as you accumulate ample job experience and could earn a higher wage.

-Your pursuit of happiness with career decision
+Your pursuit of happiness with career decisions

 What does success mean to you?
 Is it popularity and respect or materialist gain or does it have a more deep-rooted meaning like long-lasting relationships.
 Are you someone who gets restless when you are not engaged in projects or are you someone who likes taking long breaks.
 Many websites suggest taking the RIASEC test to determine which of the six occupational themes you are well suited for.
 It gives you a vague idea of where to begin your search.
 Speaking from experience, psychometric tests are a good investment as they provide a detailed profile of your strengths and weaknesses and pinpoint jobs that would most likely suit your character.